 Powell also faced sharp questioning Wednesday about the lackluster success so far of another Fed emergency program, the Main Street Lending Program, which has supplied few loans to medium-size businesses, its intended beneficiaries.

-He said Fed officials needed to address numerous complications in setting up this program.
-He suggested that the small demand for these loans showed that the private markets were now doing an effective job in supplying loans to credit-worthy companies.
+The chairman said Fed officials needed to address numerous complications in setting up this program.
+He said the small demand for these loans showed that the private markets were now doing an effective job in supplying loans to credit-worthy companies.